bernardphh/500px-APIless/README.md

 500px is a famous photo sharing site who recently shutdown its API access (June 15 2018), leaving numerous applications relied on its API, useless.

 Without the API, data is harder to collect, and it takes longer time to get them.

-But gone the API, came the challenges!
+But gone the API, arrived the challenges!

 As a 500px user who does not want to be manipulated by bots, Initially I just wanted to gather data from the site, manually analyze it and figure it out the users who: